Eilah974/Back-for-personnal-kanban/README.md

 => Import test seeding.
 => Launch server with npm run dev.

-Don't forget to create yourself a .env and sqitch.conf file using your own information (cf: .env.example and sqitch.example.conf).
+Don't forget to create yourself a .env and sqitch.conf file using your own informations (cf: .env.example and sqitch.example.conf).

 ---